 She laughed.
 ‘You’ve been doing your homework!’

 ‘Well, there’s something pretty compelling about all this setting off to do battle with the forces of nature.
 Scott and Shackleton were certainly larger than life.’

 ‘Apparently a fortune teller told Shackleton before his last expedition that he would die at forty-eight,’ she said unexpectedly.
 ‘He was superstitious about it…. imagined the harbour bell was tolling his death knell when he set out for the last time.
-But he wouldn’t turn around…. said he would just keep on going till the day he didn’t come back.’
+But he wouldn’t turn around…..’
 Despite the torpid warmth of the day and her pretty sundress, she suddenly looked pinched.
 ‘D’you think Dr Colthurst had any inkling, Gil…. saw death coming, but then it was too late….?’

 ‘The pathologist says he didn’t know much about it,’ Markham said gently, forcing back memories of his nightmare and the image of Colthurst’s corpse bobbing like a cork on the ocean floor.
 ‘There were no defensive injuries.’